 • Stuffed opposing running backs for zero or negative yards on 13.5% of attempts, ranked 28th.

-24. Cleveland Browns, Top Draft Pick Prediction: Monroe Freeling, OT, Georgia
+24. Cleveland Browns, Top Draft Pick Prediction: Blake Miller, OT, Clemson

 Best Draft Targets for the Browns with the 24th pick:

 • Wide Receiver: The receiving corps was a mess this year due to Jerry Jeudy taking a significant step backward.
-A big, outside receiver would be the ideal addition, likely putting Washington's Denzel Boston and Tennessee's Chris Brazzell II on their radar.
+A big, outside receiver would be the ideal addition, likely putting Washington's Denzel Boston on Cleveland’s radar.
+Jordyn Tyson, whose brother plays for the Cleveland Cavaliers, would also be a good fit if he’s still on the board.

 • Ty Simpson: The Browns probably aren't desperate enough to make this selection, but the quarterback of the future is not on the roster, so they will certainly take a close look at Simpson this offseason.